Encyclopædia Britannica: Corporate structure

+From 1974, the company was controlled by the Benton Foundation, of which the University of Chicago was the sole beneficiary.
 In January 1996, the Britannica was purchased from the Benton Foundation by billionaire Swiss financier Jacqui Safra, who serves as its current chair of the board.
-In 1997, Don Yannias, a long-time associate and investment advisor of Safra, became CEO of Encyclopædia Britannica, Inc. In 1999, a new company, Britannica.com Inc., was created to develop digital versions of the Britannica; Yannias assumed the role of CEO in the new company, while his former position at the parent company remained vacant for two years.
-Yannias' tenure at Britannica.com Inc. was marked by missteps, considerable lay-offs, and financial losses.
+In 1997, Don Yannias, a long-time associate and investment advisor of Safra, became CEO of Encyclopædia Britannica, Inc.

+In 1999, a new subsidiary company, Britannica.com Incorporated, was created to develop digital versions of the Britannica; Yannias assumed the role of CEO in the new company, while his former position at the parent company remained vacant for two years.
+Yannias' tenure at Britannica.com Incorporated was marked by missteps, considerable lay-offs, and financial losses.
 In 2001, Yannias was replaced by Ilan Yeshua, who reunited the leadership of the two companies.
-Yannias later returned to investment management, but remains on the Britannica Board of Directors.
+Yannias later returned to investment management, but remains on Encyclopædia Britannica, Inc's Board of Directors.

 In 2003, former management consultant Jorge Aguilar-Cauz was appointed President of Encyclopædia Britannica, Inc. Cauz is the senior executive and reports directly to the Britannica's Board of Directors.
 Cauz has been pursuing alliances with other companies and extending the Britannica brand to new educational and reference products, continuing the strategy pioneered by former CEO Elkan Harrison Powell in the mid-1930s.

-Under Safra's ownership, the company has experienced financial difficulties and has responded by reducing the price of its products and implementing drastic cost cuts.
-According to a 2003 report in the New York Post, the Britannica management has eliminated employee 401(k) accounts and encouraged the use of free images.
-These changes have had negative impacts, as freelance contributors have waited up to six months for checks and the Britannica staff have gone years without pay rises.